-There’s no better nightcap to a great meal at Walt Disney World than by watching the Magic Kingdom fireworks.
-Watching Happily Ever After from your table or outside a Signature Restaurant is like bonus dessert.
-In this post, we’ll share the best dining options for Magic Kingdom fireworks viewing, with tips for what you can expect from the experience.
-(Updated October 30, 2019.)
+There’s no better end to a great meal at Walt Disney World than by watching Magic Kingdom’s fireworks while you eat.
+Seeing Happily Ever After from your table is a way to end the evening that lives up to its name.
+This post shares the best dining options for fireworks viewing, with tips on what you can expect from the experience.
+(Updated April 10, 2022.)